Skip to content

 TV Tisens-Prissian

 Rodeneck lies on a high plateau - with authentic Alpine pastures, old farms and Rodenegg/Rodengo Castle, which watches over the valley.
 Not far away is Terenten, the sun-kissed village in Val Pusteria/Pustertal.
-There, paths lead through white forests to the earth pyramids.
+There, paths lead through sparse forests to the earth pyramids.
 Two places where the unspoilt nature allows you to come to rest.

 Moments of coming together